-If you have a question or topic you would like to discuss, please do not hesitate to contact Mrs. Mace at 918-259-4370 x2147 or send her an email.
+If you have a question or topic you would like to discuss, please do not hesitate to contact the school nurse.

-To meet state requirements we are required to provide yearly information about Meningococcal Disease which is located on our district website.
-Please click here for more information about Meningococal Disease.
+To meet state requirements we are required to provide yearly information about Meningococcal Disease which is located on our district website under the Parents tab in the Health Services section.

 Beginning with the 2011-12 school year, incoming 7th grade students are required to show proof of the T-dap Booster prior to schedule pick-up.
-Parents of current 6th grade students, please present documentation of your child’s Tdap (Tee-dap) vaccine to our school nurse, Mrs. Mace, as soon as the vaccine is administered.
+Parents of current 6th grade students, please present documentation of your child’s T-dap (Tee-dap) vaccine to our school's nurse as soon as the vaccine is administered.
 See the following for information related to immunization requirements: